 The Manager has delegated responsibility for the investment and re-investment of the Company's assets to BlackRock Advisors (UK) Limited pursuant to the Investment Management Agreement.
 The Investment Manager will be responsible to the Manager with regard to the management of the investment of the assets of the Company in accordance with the investment objectives and policies described in this Prospectus, subject always to the supervision and direction of the Directors and the Manager.
 Subject to the prior consent of the Manager and approval from the Central Bank, the Investment Manager may delegate responsibility for all or part of the day-to-day conduct of its trading activity in respect of any Fund to an Affiliate.
 Details of any sub-investment managers will be provided to Shareholders on request and disclosed in the Company's periodic reports.
 The Investment Manager will arrange for the fees and expenses of any sub-investment manager to be paid out of the Manager's fees or the Investment Manager's fees.
-The Manager has also delegated responsibility for the distribution of Shares to BlackRock Advisors (UK) Limited pursuant to the Distribution Agreement.
-The Distributor has power under the Distribution Agreement to appoint sub-distributors.
+The Manager has also delegated responsibility for the distribution of Shares to BlackRock Advisors (UK) Limited pursuant to the Distributors.
 BlackRock Advisors (UK) Limited also acts as promoter to the Company.